jncraton/elementary-computer-science-cpsc1030/lectures/01-intro.md

 - Name
 - Major(s)
-- What is your favorite piece of software that you've created?
+- What was one meaningful experience from your summer?

 ---